ev3rywh3re/vagrant-swamp-centos/README.md

 1. Install VirtualBox by visiting (https://www.virtualbox.org), downloading the latest version, and running the downloaded installation application.
 2. Install Vagrant by visiting (https://www.vagrantup.com/), downloading the latest version, and running the downloaded installation application.
 3. Install Vagrant - hostsupdater by using a command line utility (on MacOS use Terminal and on Windows use CMD).
 The command to use is `# vagrant plugin install vagrant-hostsupdater`
-4. It may be necessary to  install the Vagrant guest additions for your system. `# vagrant plugin install vagrant-vbguest`
+4. It may be necessary to  install the Vagrant guest additions for your system. `# vagrant plugin install vagrant-vbguest` This may also require installation of an older version of the vbguest plugin if you get errors like (https://www.devopsroles.com/vagrant-no-virtualbox-guest-additions-installation-found-fixed/):
+`# vagrant plugin uninstall vagrant-vbguest`
+`# vagrant plugin install vagrant-vbguest --plugin-version 0.21`
 5. Recent versions have Vagrant trigger options build in, but for older versions you may need to install this plugin for triggers.
 To preserve the databases between destroy & up you will need Vagrant Trigger options. `# vagrant plugin install vagrant-triggers`

-more to restart vagrant
+6. I use another plugin to restart the vm after disabling SELinux.
-vagrant plugin install vagrant-reload
+`# vagrant plugin install vagrant-reload`

 ### Simple WordPress Vagrant Installation